• Art magazine

 • From Arroyo Grande to Ayala de Chinati: Land Conservation and Desert Structures

-• The Public Life, Documents from the Donald Judd Archives about Judd's wide -ranging political, social and environmentally critical commitment
+• The Public Life, documents from the Donald Judd Archives about Judd's wide-ranging political, social, and environmental engagement

 • From the Vault: Donald Judd's life and work in selected, partly unpublished documents from the "family crypt" of the Donald Judd Archive

-on the website of the Chinati Foundation Chinati.org , by Donald Judd and Dan Flavin, John Chamberlain and Carl Andre, Ingolfur Arnarrson, Roni Horn, Ilya Kabakov, Richard Long, Claes Oldenburg and Coosje van Bruggen, David Rabinowitch.
+The Chinati Foundation features many pieces from the foundation's collection, by Donald Judd and Dan Flavin, John Chamberlain and Carl Andre, Ingólfur Arnarsson, Roni Horn, Ilya Kabakov , Richard Long, Claes Oldenburg and Coosje van Bruggen, David Rabinowitch and John Wesley.

-You will also learn everything about visiting the Chinati Foundation, the programs for the public (readings, performances, exhibitions and special events), the Robert Irwin Project and the next "Chinati Weekend" in October 2016.
+You will also learn all about visiting the Chinati Foundation, the public programs (readings, performances, exhibitions, and special events), the Robert Irwin Project, and the next "Chinati Weekend" in October 2016.

-With new and special exhibitions, rounds of discussion, performances, the annual charity dinner and a very special view of Judd's "100 Works in Mill Aluminum" in the sunset.
-Most of the offer can be visited free of charge.
-You can continue to become a member of the foundation or acquire Limited Editions, Prints and Books in Store, and media are available for media.
+Featuring new and special exhibitions, discussions, performances, the annual charity dinner, and a very special view of Judd's "100 works in mill aluminum" at sunset.
+Most of the offerings are free to attend.
+You can also become a member of the foundation or purchase limited editions, prints, and books in the store.
+High-resolution images of a whole range of artworks from the permanent collection are available for media.

-The English Tate Gallery also shows all of its Judd works on their website, on request as a comfortable slideshow: www.tete.org.uk/
+The English Tate Gallery also displays all of its Judd works on its website, available as a convenient slideshow upon request.

 A few Donald-Judd legends

-He was also far ahead of his time in his assessment of the modern art business: While the efforts to stylize a myth of the withdrawn, closed world for art connoisseurs and artists just really started, Judd already realized that he despised the art world.
+He was also far ahead of his time in his assessment of the modern art world: While efforts to stylize a myth of an isolated, closed world for art connoisseurs and artists were just gaining momentum, Judd was already revealing his contempt for the art world.

 "only show business and lazy spells" , and he announced that without any consideration in public: "I believe that today the largest part of today's art rejects it to recognize any kind of absolute or general morality."
 But also: "I assume that a kind of morality can be seen in the endeavor to do his job well."

-His withdrawal to Marfa was not only an escape from New York, but had a further sense: Judd wanted to create a place in which "part of contemporary art exists as an example of how this art was meant in its context."
-As the platinum iridium meter guarantees the tape, a strict scale of art of this time must be set in this part of the world somewhere.
+His retreat to Marfa was not just an escape from New York, but had a broader meaning: Judd wanted to create a place where "a part of contemporary art exists as an example of how this art was intended in its context."
+Just as the platinum-iridium meter guarantees the measuring tape, a strict standard for the art of this period in this part of the world must also be set somewhere.

 The fact that Judd felt called to set this yardstick testifies to healthy trust in the value of his work - which should be confirmed by the leading art scientists in the world.